openhab/openhab-docs/configuration/items.md

 | `MIN`                  | This calculates the minimum value of all Item states of decimal type. |
 | `SUM`                  | Calculates the sum of all Item states in the Group. |

-Boolean group state functions additionally return a number representing the count of member Items of value 'value1'.
+Boolean group state functions additionally return a number representing the count of member Items of value 'value1' (see example below).

 Because the group state is an aggregation of multiple Item states, not every Item state change results in a change of the group state.